Taw9eel

 Taw9eel.com (Tawseel General Trading W.L.L.) is a Kuwait-based electronic commerce company which is the biggest online retailer in Kuwait.
-Tawseel, owns and operates several websites.
+Taw9eel, is owned by Tawseel Holding Group which owns and operates multiple ecommerce website such as Sheeel.com, Thouqi.com and Berwaz.com.
 The company and main website name comes from the Arabic language, where the Arabic word Tawseel, (Arabic:توصيل) translates to the word delivery in the English language.

 History

-Taw9eel.com went online in 2006 Sheeel.com sold its first deal on January 19, 2011.
+Taw9eel.com went online in 2006.
+Sheeel.com sold its first deal on January 19, 2011.

 Awards

 Tawseel won the Kuwait e-Awards in two consecutive years, 2010 and 2011.
 The Kuwait e-Awards is sponsored by the Kuwait Foundation for the Advancement of Sciences (KFAS), and is arranged in cooperation with the World Summit Award.

 In 2010, Tawseel won first place in the Kuwait e-Awards for Taw9eel.com.
 In 2011, Tawseel was again awarded first place in the Kuwait e-Awards under the e-commerce category for its website Sheeel.com, only three months after launch.